EviLuci/dotfiles/README.md

 ### Cloning the Repository

-Before running the installation scripts, clone this repository to your local machine:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/EviLuci/dotfiles.git
 ```

-It is recommended to review the script and understand its actions before executing it.
+Review the scripts and understand their actions before executing them.

 ### Arch Base Installation

-The `arch_base_install.sh` script is used to configure and set up everything during Arch Linux installation.
-It includes system configurations, package installations, bootloader setup, user creation, and initial dotfiles setup.
+The arch_base_install.sh script configures and sets up everything during an Arch Linux installation, including system configurations, package installations, bootloader setup, user creation, and initial dotfiles setup.

-⚠️ **Warning**: Please use the `arch_base_install.sh` script at your own risk.
-This script is experimental at the moment and makes system-level changes and is only advisable to be used during fresh arch installation after going through arch installation wiki and entering arch-chroot environment.
+⚠️ **Warning**: Use the arch_base_install.sh script at your own risk.
+This script is experimental and makes system-level changes.
+It is advisable to use it only during a fresh Arch installation after following the Arch installation wiki and entering the arch-chroot environment.

 To run the Arch base installation script: